Bread05/Epicgamergaminggamergame/README.md

 i have been trying to restore it from the backups for like the entire time now and i havent got any luck yet gonna contact microsoft now

 yea ummmm i think i just lost all of my data windows is dumb maybe i can use one of those data recovery tools

+Oh NO! i'm so sorry to hear that dude !
+I would def give the data recovery a chance.